 20 Feb Better Way to Build Pull-up Strength

-The pull-up is a foundational movement for the fitness athlete and is often underestimated in its importance.
+An unassisted pull-up is a foundational movement for the fitness athlete.
+This movement is often underestimated in its importance.
 Requiring back, core, and shoulder strength, this movement is fantastic for any athlete.

-The major problem with the pull-up is that many athletes struggle to build the foundation of a sound pull-up or set themselves up with appropriate progressions for long term development of pull-up strength.
+The major problem with the pull-up is that many athletes struggle to build the foundation of a sound pull-up.
+And they set themselves up with appropriate progressions for long term development of pull-up strength.
 All too often (especially in the CrossFit world), athletes skip the foundational development of strict pullups and go prematurely into utilizing a kip to get over the bar.

-Simply put, there is no excuse for strict pull-up strength to not be a priority in the fitness athlete’s training plan.
+There is no excuse for strict pull-up strength not to be a priority in the fitness athlete’s training plan.

 But few know how to properly progress this movement!